 Aristea capitata syn.
 Aristea major is an evergreen rhizomatous species that grows up to 1.5 meters high.
 It is a very striking species with many blue flowers on the flowering spike.
 It occurs over a wide range of both the winter rainfall areas of South Africa into summer rainfall areas of the southeastern Cape growing on mountain slopes and blooming spring to summer.
 The first photo was taken by Cameron McMaster in the southern Cape.
 The next pictures were taken by Mary Sue Ittner of plants growing in her northern California garden and blooming finally after many years.
 The first one shows the forming flowering stalk and other pictures show the flowers that opened for a short time over a long period.
 These flowers attract honey bees, as shown in the sixth photo by M. Gastil-Buhl of the first bloom from a plant obtained as a 4" seedling three years prior.
 The blooming period spanned several weeks in May.

 Aristea cantharophila grows on clay and granite slopes in fynbos or renosterveld in the southwest Cape, South Africa.
 It is an evergreen rhizomatous species that grows from 20 to 40 cm and flowers August-September.
 These pictures were taken near Paarl in September 2003 by Bob Rutemoeller.
 Flowers are lilac to cream with a dark center.

 Aristea lugens grows on low granitic hills in renosterveld in the southwest Cape, South Africa.
 Plants are evergreen and rhizomatous and grow from 30 to 40 cm high with striking pale blue to white flowers with dark blue-black outer tepals.
 Photos taken near Brackenfell August 2006 by Bob Rutemoeller and Mary Sue Ittner in an area that had burned earlier.

 Aristea oligocephala is found on sandstone slopes from the Hottentots Holland Mountains to Bredasdorp (South Africa.)
 It is a short plant, 15 to 25 cm high, and flowers November-January.
 Flowers are blue and the style has three fringed lobes.
-Photo taken near Napier in the Overberg by Cameron McMaster.
+First photo taken near Napier in the Overberg by Cameron McMaster.
 Second photo by Christopher Whitehouse in the Phillipskop Mountain Reserve near Stanford.